 Another good tip is to limit refraction.
 If you’re in an area of reflective surfaces, they’ll bounce the sunlight back to you, making the UV radiation stronger – so watch out for that.

 It’s also vital to stay be-spectacled this summer, even on cloudier days.
 But bear in mind that sunglasses offer varying levels of protection, and cheap pairs can be lacking.
 It’s wise to do your research to find a pair with either 99% or 100% UV protection.

 We’ve got you covered

-We have a wealth of experience working with skin and eye brands, so if you have anything you’d like to discuss with us, our door is always open.
+As a medical communications agency we have a wealth of experience working with skin and eye brands, so if you have anything you’d like to discuss with us, our door is always open.